shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/beyond-your-first-project.md

 Here, we explain where to go once you have got your first project up and running using the {% include product %} Desktop.
 It covers useful common questions and topics and lists useful documentation resources.

-_Please note that this document describes functionality only available if you have taken control over a Toolkit configuration.
-For details, see the  [{% include product %} Integrations User Guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574-Integrations-User-Guide#Getting%20Started%20with%20Shotgun%20Desktop)._

 # Welcome to Toolkit